dmlaziuk/dmlaziuk.github.io/_posts/2017-12-30-pushkin-contest.md

   **Answer**: Original line.

 Level 7:
-**Question**: One line from any verse with shuffled letterss order (punctuation removed).
+**Question**: One line from any verse with shuffled letters order (punctuation removed).
   **Answer**: Original line.

 Level 8:
-**Question**: One line from any verse with shuffled letterss order (punctuation removed) and one letter changed.
+**Question**: One line from any verse with shuffled letters order (punctuation removed) and one letter changed.
   **Answer**: Original line.

 Source code of `config.ru`: